-The idea was, and continues to be, to provide lovers of literature in Central Wisconsin and beyond with a chance to hear and meet a multitude of authors - some they know, some they don't - over the course of several days or even a week.
-Other metro areas around Wisconsin have established book festivals, but prior to 2017, one had not been attempted in the Wausau area and we sought to change that because of the strong, supportive arts community in our area.
+The idea was, and continues to be, to provide lovers of literature in Central Wisconsin and beyond with a chance to hear and meet a multitude of authors - some they know, some they don't - over the course of several days or even a week or more.
+Other metro areas around Wisconsin have established book festivals, but prior to 2017, one had not been attempted in the Wausau area and we sought to change that because of the strong, supportive arts community in the Central Wisconsin area.
 In addition to fostering a connection between author and audience, our festival gives people in our community a chance to build their own connections through their mutual passion for literature in its many forms!
 Past events include traditional author readings and Q&As, panel discussions, workshops, live storytelling events and more.

 For more information, please email email@example.com or call 715-261-7235.